 Installation of overhead sewers requires changing the existing plumbing in the basement so that the fixtures, laundry, and drains in the basement get redirected to an ejector pit.
 The ejector pit pumps the sewage overhead where it exits the foundation towards the middle of the basement wall.
 The upper-level plumbing will also be redirected overhead and flow by gravity to exit the foundation towards the top of the basement wall.
 Once outside the building, the sewer will be connected to the existing sewer lateral that connects to the city sewer main.
 There is also an option for an external ejector pump if the basement is finished and the restoration is too costly to install an overhead sewer system inside the house.
 The exact work required will be specific to each home.

-There are several towns/villages that offer rebates to homeowners for a sewer conversion.
+Some several towns/villages offer rebates to homeowners for sewer conversion.
 Below is a list of several in our area that does offer rebates with a link for more information.

 - Arlington Heights